muqniturrehman/GUI-based-Cashmemo-App-Using-OOP-Concepts-in-Python/README.md

 This project implements a Cash Memo system using Python and Tkinter for GUI development.
 It allows users to input customer details, purchase items, generate a bill, and optionally print it to a PDF.

+## Youtube
+Here is the youtube video link that explains te code: https://youtu.be/4soRDhU4RBE

 ## Features

 - **Customer Information**: Collects customer details including serial number, name, and address.